The magic of Christmas

 It is not Christmas in Puglia until Cartellate began appearing in bakeries and pastry shop: some delicious thin crunchy pastry with honey or vincotto, and Pasta Reale, almond cookies with candied fruit.

 Bari, the house of Santa Claus

 Last but not least, want to impress your kids?
 Don’t forget that Bari is the home of the real Santa Claus: Saint Nicholas from Myra, Patron Saint of the city.

-So, if you have a real big desire to ask to Santa, come to the Basilica of San Nicola in Bari, where his relics rest, to secretly ask directly to him to make your dream come true.
+So, if you have a really big desire to ask Santa, come to the Basilica of San Nicola in Bari, where his relics rest, to secretly ask directly to him to make your dream come true.

 And just remember to be good for the whole year, of course!